tdwg/dwc/docs/guides/simple/index.md

 ### 1.7 Going beyond Simple Darwin Core

 For cases where rich data require rich (non-simple) structure, Simple Darwin Core alone is not suitable.
 When sharing information via [Fielded Text](http://www.fieldedtext.org/), the solution is to use Simple Darwin Core as a core record with one or more associated extensions for the additional information.
-See the [Text guide](../text/index.md) for an explanation and examples.
+See the [Text guide](../text/) for an explanation and examples.

 When sharing information via [XML](http://www.w3.org/XML/), a richer structure such as the Access to Biological Collections Data schema ([ABCD](https://github.com/tdwg/abcd)), or the [Generic Darwin Core](../xml/tdwg_dwcterms.xsd), or another schema built from Darwin Core terms to suit the use of the data in a particular context.
-See the [XML guide](../xml/index.md) for examples and references to model schemas. olution is to use the _Simple Darwin Core_ as a core record with one or more associated extensions for the additional information.
-See the _Darwin Core Text Guide_ [[TEXTGUIDE](guides/text/index.html)] for an explanation and examples.
-When sharing information via XML [[XML](http://www.w3.org/XML/)], a richer structure such as the _Access to Biological Collections Data_ schema [[ABCD](http://www.tdwg.org/schemas/abcd/2.06)], or the _Generic Darwin Core_ [[GENERICXMLSCHEMA](guides/xml/tdwg_dwcterms.xsd)], or another schema built from the Darwin Core terms to suit the use of the data in a particular context.
-See the _Darwin Core XML Guide_ [[XMLGUIDE](guides/xml/index.html)] for examples and references to model schemas.
+See the [XML guide](../xml/) for examples and references to model schemas.